-The Museum Island is an UNESCO World Heritage Site and a highlight of Berlin’s museum landscape.
-The most famous museums are the Pergamon Museum with the Pergamon Altar and the New Museum with the bust of Nefertiti.
+The Museum Island is a UNESCO World Heritage Site and a highlight of Berlin’s museum landscape.
+The most famous museums are the Pergamon Museum with the Pergamon Altar and the New Museum with the Bust of Nefertiti.

 In the middle of Berlin, on Lustgarten, where swampy terrain used to be, the visitor will find a beautiful green area that is often used by Berliners and tourists for a little break and sunbathing.
 The panorama is impressive: the Berlin Cathedral is here and the huge reconstruction of the Berlin City Palace.
 Here, so to speak, is the “entrance” to the Museum Island.

 At the Kupfergraben, opposite the museums, a small piece of Old Berlin has been preserved.
 In house 4a lived the great philosopher Hegel.
-From the Promenade Am Kupfergraben the visitor reaches the boulevard Unter den Linden, which has numerous restaurants and other cultural sites, such as the Brandenburg Gate, the State Library and the Opera.
-If you walk in the other direction, you can quickly reach the Spree shore with a beautiful beach bar, many other restaurants and finally the area for going tour around Hackescher Markt.
+From there the visitor reaches the boulevard Unter den Linden, which has numerous restaurants and other cultural sites, such as the Brandenburg Gate, the State Library and the Opera.
+If you walk in the other direction, you can quickly reach the Spree shore with a beautiful beach bar, many other restaurants and finally the area for going out around Hackescher Markt.

 The Schinkel-designed Old Museum was finished in 1830.
 The design of the Spree island began with a royal order to build these “temples for the arts”.
 The Museum Island occupies the entire triangle between the Spree, Kupfergraben and Lustgarten.
 The development was continued with the building of the New Museum, the Old National Gallery, the Bodemuseum and has been completed a hundred years later in 1930 with the Pergamon Museum.
 The entire island, with its magnificent buildings housing some 6000 years of cultural history, has been a UNESCO World Heritage Site since 1999.